-If you have been declared to be disabled under the federal Social Security Act (eligible for Social Security or SSI disability benefits), you should check with your town to see if it has adopted this exemption.
+If you have been found disabled by the Social Security Administration (eligible for Social Security or SSI disability benefits), you should check with your town to see if it has adopted this exemption.
 Towns can also adopt a provision that grants the exemption to any person previously eligible for Social Security or SSI disability benefits who is no longer eligible for reasons other than the status of their disability as long as their physician submits an affidavit explaining that the person is still disabled according to Social Security disability rules.
 This exemption may be applied only to your primary residence, and each town sets its own income and asset limits for this exemption.

-To apply for either of these exemptions for persons with disabilities, refer to Section III of this pamphlet for the proper steps to follow.
+To apply for this exemption, refer to Section III of this pamphlet for the proper steps to follow.